wwq5-code/SMS/README.md

 python /VMU/Verifiable_MU/On_MNIST/Membership_inf_via_backdoor/MIB_on_MNIST.py
 ```

-3. To run the VMU on CIFAR10
+3. To run the DUVW on CIFAR10
 ```
 python /VMU/Verifiable_MU/On_CIFAR10/VMU_on_CIFAR10.py
 ```